polapolaczek/rxjs-learning-app/README.md

 ## RxJS Learning - App

-_Created for the purposes of learning RxJS.
+_Created for the purposes of learning how to use RxJS inside React App with Typescript.
 See the [live demo](http://polapolaczek.github.io/rxjs-learning-app)_

 ---